ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 Omnitrace has a set of 6 command-line options which each accept one or more regular expressions for customizing the scope of which module and/or functions are instrumented.
-Multiple regexes per option are treated as an OR operation, e.g. ``--module-include libfoo libbar`` is effectively that same as ``--module-include 'libfoo|libbar'``.
+Multiple regex patterns per option are treated as an OR operation, e.g. ``--module-include libfoo libbar`` is effectively that same as ``--module-include 'libfoo|libbar'``.

 If you would like to force the inclusion of certain modules and/or function